hasindu2008/f5c/_docs/output.md

 |rid0   |  1     |     12      |     14    |
 |rid0   |  0     |     14      |     17    |

-The paf output will look like below:
+The PAF output will look like below:

 |read_id|len_raw_signal|start_raw|end_raw|strand|read_id|len_kmer|start_kmer|end_kmer|matches|len_block|mapq| |
 |--:|----:|----:|--------:|--:|----:|----:|--------:|--:|----:|----:|--------:|--:|
 |rid0   |20            |2        |17     |+     |rid0   | 8      |8         |0       | 6     |8       |255 |`ss:Z:2,3,2,2I1,2D2,3,` |

-### C code snippet for parsing ss tag
+### C code snippet to parse ss tag

 A C code snippet that converts the value in the ss tag (a readable code which is not optimised) is given below: